Garlic bread: Europe

 In France, it was common in Provence, where it was called chapon and served with salad.
 It was also prepared in other regions, such as Quercy, as a crust of bread rubbed with garlic and spiced with a pinch of salt along with a drop of walnut oil.

 In England, butter is used instead of olive oil in garlic bread.

-Most supermarket garlic baguettes in the UK are made at Aston by Wrenbury in Cheshire, the former site of Lymeswold cheese until 1992, known as Bakkavör Pizza & Bread Aston, employing around 300 people.
+Garlic baguettes sold in UK supermarkets are produced on an industrial scale by manufacturers such as Bakkavör, which operates major bread production facilities in Cheshire supplying national retailers.

 In Lithuania, kepta duona is a fried bread dish involving black rye bread that has been rubbed with garlic.
 It is often eaten as a bar snack.

 North America

 In the United States, garlic bread has been on the menu of many restaurants since at least the 1950s, often paired with pasta dishes.
 Commercially manufactured frozen garlic bread was developed in the 1970s by Cole's Quality Foods in Muskegon, Michigan.
 Garlic knots, a variant invented in the 1940s in Brooklyn, New York City, are commonly served at many pizzerias as appetizers.

 Texas toast is a form of garlic bread developed in Texas in the 1940s and served as a side to southern-style dishes.